Ergodic Theory and Diophantine approximation for translation surfaces and linear forms: Introduction

 \subsection{Lattices}

-Theorems~\ref{ThmA},~\ref{ThmLinear}, and~\ref{ThmInhomLinear} are consequences of more general theorems in the geometry of numbers.
+Dynamics on the space of unimodular lattices and Diophantine approximation are strongly linked (see~\cite{KSS} for an introduction and Section~\ref{secApplications} for an instance of this link).
+We have results for lattices which are the analogs of our results for linear and affine forms.
 Let $m, n \geq 1$, $d=m+n$, and $\La \subset \R^{d}$ be a unimodular lattice, that is, a discrete subgroup of covolume $1$ (see Section~\ref{sec:lattices}).
 Viewing we write elements as $\vv = (\xx, \yy), \xx \in \R^m, \yy \in \R^n$.
 By an abuse of notation, we think of all of these as \emph{column} vectors.
 Given $b>0$, define

-\begin{thm} For a.e. unimodular lattice $\La \subset \R^{d}$ (with respect to the Haar measure on the space of unimodular lattices), we have that \end{thm}
+\begin{thm} For each $b >0$ and a.e. unimodular lattice $\La \subset \R^{d}$ (with respect to the Haar measure on the space of unimodular lattices), we have that \end{thm}

 We also record a statement on affine unimodular lattices: an \textit{affine unimodular lattice} $\La+ \vv$ in $\R^{d}$ is a translate of a unimodular lattice $\La \subset \R^{d}$ by a vector $\vv \in \R^{d}/\La$.
 We define $R_{b,T}(\La+\vv)$ as above.